 Tds's Various infrastructure provides wired reliability with minimal packet loss.
 Latency averages 15-30ms, suitable for gaming and real-time applications.
 Speed consistency remains stable regardless of local network congestion.

 For households with four or more simultaneous users, Optimum's gigabit and multi-gigabit tiers eliminate buffering and slowdowns.
-A family streaming 4K content on two televisions, video calling on a laptop, and gaming on a console requires sustained throughput of 80-100 Mbps—easily handled by Optimum's mid-tier plans.
+A family streaming 4K content on two televisions, video calling on a laptop.
+Gaming on a console requires sustained throughput of 80-100 Mbps—easily handled by Optimum's mid-tier plans.
 Tds's Varies maximum supports even the most demanding multi-user environments.

 Upload speed differences become critical for remote workers.
 Optimum fiber subscribers enjoy symmetrical speeds, uploading large files in seconds.
 Tds provides symmetrical speeds matching download performance.
 Video editors, photographers, and software developers benefit substantially from Optimum's superior upload capabilities.